Domestic Hot Water in District Heating

 Instantaneous Water Heater (Freshwater Station)

 In a freshwater station, the drinking water is heated on the instantaneous principle via a plate heat exchanger.
-There is no storage of hot drinking water — the hot water is produced directly at the time of demand.
+No hot drinking water is stored; the hot water is produced directly at the time of demand.

 Storage Water Heater with Internal Heat Exchanger

-In a storage water heater with internal heat exchanger, heating surfaces (coils or finned tube registers) are located directly inside the storage tank.
+In a storage water heater with internal heat exchanger, heating surfaces (coils or finned tube registers) sit directly inside the storage tank.
 The drinking water is heated and stored in the tank until drawn off.

 Hot Water Storage with External Heat Exchanger

-This variant combines the instantaneous and storage principle: an external plate heat exchanger heats the drinking water, and a charging pump on the secondary side delivers the heated water into the storage tank.
-The cold water is drawn from the lower section of the storage tank and heated via the heat exchanger in the instantaneous flow mode.
+This variant combines the instantaneous and storage principle.
+An external plate heat exchanger heats the drinking water, and a charging pump on the secondary side delivers the heated water into the storage tank.
+The cold water is drawn from the lower section of the tank and heated through the exchanger in instantaneous flow mode.

 Comparison Table